Boston Vet Center

 If you are a first-time visitor, stop by during our office hours or call 857-203-6461 to discuss how we can help.
 Many of our services are available on a walk-in basis.

-The Boston Vet Center is located in a small office building at 5-11 Drydock Ave., between South Boston and the Seaport.
+The Boston Vet Center is located in a small office building at 5-11 Drydock Ave., between South Boston and the Seaport, near the cruise ship terminal.
 We're in Suite 2070, on the second floor.
 Take the stairs or the elevator up to the second floor.
 Go through the double doors next to the elevator and follow the hallway around to the right.

 The Boston Vet Center is accessible by public transit.
 To arrive via the T, from South Station, take the Silver Line (SL2) to the Drydock @ Design Center Place stop.
 You can also reach us via several bus lines.